andreatramacere/jetset/doc/user_guide/jet_model_phys_SSC/Jet_example_phys_SSC.rst

     my_jet.Norm_distr=1

-setting the particle density from observed Fluxes or Luminosities
+Setting the particle density from observed Fluxes or Luminosities
 -----------------------------------------------------------------

 It is possible to set the density of emitting particle starting from some observed luminosity or flux (see the method     :meth:`.Jet.set_N_from_nuFnu`, and  :meth:`.Jet.set_N_from_nuLnu`)